Finding the Top Online High Yield Savings Accounts

 Best for Customer Experience: Ally Bank

-Unlike at Synchrony and DollarSavingsDirect, you can get a free checking account at Ally, which can make transferring and withdrawing funds much easier.
+Ally's savings account offers a competitive rate with no fees or minimums.
+But Ally's savings account is at its best when it's paired with the bank's checking account.
+Yes, unlike at Synchrony and DollarSavingsDirect, you can also get a free checking account at Ally, which can make transferring and withdrawing funds much easier.
 Rather than waiting for money to transfer, you can internally move money between your checking and savings account whenever you please.

 Ally checking accounts also come with an interest rate of their own.
 As we discuss more in our best checking account review, Ally checking offers the highest interest rate for amounts under $50,000 - making it one of the best accounts for young professionals.
 Furthermore, Ally will reimburse you up to $10 per month for out-of-network ATM fees (in addition to having a network of 55,000 in-network ATMs).